alan-turing-institute/DetectorChecker/README.md

 - apply multivariate regression models for damage analysis,
 - perform individual panel analysis.

-More detailed description of the package can be
+The instruction manual of the package can be found here (ADD LINK).

 ## WebApp